kingst/ecs150-projects/project4-wip/README.md

 bit value:     0 0 0 0  0 0 0 0  0 0 0 0  0 0 0 1
 ```

+### LocalFileSystem `write` and `read` semantics
+In our file system, we don't have a notion of appending or modifying data.
+Conceptually, when we get a `write` call we overwrite the entire contents
+of the file with the new contents of the file, and write calls specify
+the complete contents of the file.

+Calls to `read` always read data starting from the beginning of the file,
+but if the caller specifies a size of less than the size of the object
+then you should return only these bytes.
+If the caller specifies a size
+of larger than the size of the object, then you only return the bytes
+in the object.

+### LocalFileSystem out of storage errors
+One important class of errors that your `LocalFileSystem` needs to handle is
+out of storage errors.
+Out of storage errors can happen when one of the
+file system modification calls -- `create`, `write`, and `unlink` -- does not
+have enough availabe storage to complete the request.
+You should identify
+out of storage errors before making any writes to disk.
+So in other words,
+your file system should be unchanged if an out of storage error happens.

-## Disk write ordering for correctness
+### Disk write ordering for correctness
-To read data, you are welcome to make extra disk reads in and make them in any
+To read data, you are welcome to make extra disk reads and make them in any
 order to implement your file system functions.
 In fact, to help simplify your
 implementation we encorage you to read the entire inode table (region), data
 bitmap, and inode bitmap structures when you need to access these.
 Although these